memoizr/snitch/README.md

 - For those who'd take a smaller tool over a larger one to do the same job
 - For those who like to control-click on a method to see what it's doing and not end up in a reflection hell
 - For those who like to see their code compile and not have to wait for the runtime to tell them they made a typo

-#### Who is it not for?
-- Those who prefer a strictly object-oriented approach instead of function-first
+- Those who like aspects of Object Oriented as well as Functional Programming and want to use both to their advantage

 #### System requirements
 - Java 17 or higher